yogonwa/NobelLM/QDRANT_MIGRATION_GUIDE.md

 - **README Files:**
   - Update all references to Weaviate in `README.md`, `backend/README.md`, `rag/README.md`, and any other docs.
-  - Document new environment variables and configuration for Qdrant.
+  - Document new environment variables and configuration for Qdrant, including Docker usage.

 ---